mod242/container-demo/README.md

 	```DOWNLOAD_LOCATION=<path to downloaded container image (.tgz) files>```
 	- Set the LICENSE_ACCEPTED parameter value after reviewing both license files:<br>
 	```LICENSE_ACCEPTED=true```
-	- Update the DB2 and OpenLDAP container image names and tags.
-To obtain this information use the command:<br>
+	- Update the DB2 and OpenLDAP container image names and tags.<br> To obtain this information use the command:<br>
 	```sudo docker images```
 	- Update other required parameter values if needed.
 	- Save your changes.